-Tooth Extraction Abroad
+Tooth Extraction Abroad - cost, prices, reviews

 When tooth extraction is required?

-When a tooth has been damaged by decay or broken it can be fixed with a filling, crown or other treatment.
+When a tooth has been damaged by decay or broken it can be fixed with a dental filling, dental crown or other treatment.
 However, if there’s too much damage that the tooth cannot be repaired it needs to be extracted.
 A tooth which is very loose will also be a candidate for extraction.

 Here is the list of some other reasons:

 – In case you have an extra teeth that block other teeth from coming in.